Suzanna-Linn/slua/docs/moving-lists.md

 ### Comparing tables

-In SLua myTab1 == myTab2 doesn't compare the elements of the tables neither, it compares the references of the tables.
+In SLua myTab1 == myTab2 doesn't compare the elements of the tables, it compares the references of the tables.
+If myTab1 and myTab2 have a reference to the same table the comparison is true, otherwise is false.
 <pre class="language-slua"><code class="language-slua">-- Comparing tables (SLua)

 local table1 = { 10, 20, 30 }